learn-co-curriculum/skills-based-js-scope/README.md

 Think of something else that we could call global — maybe smiling.
 Everywhere you go, you can smile and people will know what you mean.
 Similarly, when we have a global variable, everywhere we go in a program, we know what that variable refers to.

 Variables declared with `var` are only available within that function's scope.
-Variables declared without one of these keywords attach themselves to the global object.
+Variables declared without `var` attach themselves to the global object.

 ``` javascript
 function myFunction() {